-Student-Operated Financial Literacy Centers
+Student-Operated Financial Resource Centers

 Franklin Mint Federal Credit Union’s Financial Resource Centers provide financial education, resources, and solutions to students, faculty, staff, their families, and the school district community at large.
 Our mission is to strengthen the community we serve by encouraging fiscal responsibility and helping individuals achieve their financial goals one member at a time.